HEnquist/camilladsp/README.md

 * Peaking

   A parametric peaking filter with selectable gain `gain` at a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.
+Use positive gain values to boost, and negative values to attenuate.

 * Notch

   A notch filter to attenuate a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.
+  The notch filter is similar to a Peaking filter configured with a large negative gain.

 * Bandpass